London: City of London

 London's largest industry is finance, and its financial exports make it a large contributor to the UK's balance of payments.
-Around 325,000 people were employed in financial services in London until mid-2007.
-London has over 480 overseas banks, more than any other city in the world.
-It is also the world's biggest currency trading centre, accounting for some 37 per cent of the $5.1 trillion average daily volume, according to the BIS.
-Over 85 per cent (3.2 million) of the employed population of greater London works in the services industries.
-Because of its prominent global role, London's economy had been affected by the financial crisis of 2007–2008.
-However, by 2010 the city had recovered, put in place new regulatory powers, proceeded to regain lost ground and re-established London's economic dominance.
+Notwithstanding a post-Brexit exodus of stock listings from the London Stock Exchange, London is one of Europe's most economically powerful cities, and it remains one of the major financial centres of the world.
+It is the world's biggest currency trading centre, accounting for some 37% of the $5.1 trillion average daily volume, according to the BIS.
+Over 85% (3.2 million) of the employed population of greater London works in the services industries.
+Because of its prominent global role, London's economy had been affected by the 2008 financial crisis.
+However, by 2010, the city had recovered, put in place new regulatory powers, proceeded to regain lost ground and re-established London's economic dominance.
 Along with professional services headquarters, the City of London is home to the Bank of England, London Stock Exchange, and Lloyd's of London insurance market.
+Founded in 1690, Barclays, whose branch in Enfield, north London installed the first cash machine (ATM) in 1967, is one of the oldest banks in continuous operation.

 Over half the UK's top 100 listed companies (the FTSE 100) and over 100 of Europe's 500 largest companies have their headquarters in central London.
-Over 70 per cent of the FTSE 100 are within London's metropolitan area, and 75 per cent of Fortune 500 companies have offices in London.
+Over 70% of the FTSE 100 are within London's metropolitan area, and 75% of Fortune 500 companies have offices in London.
 In a 1992 report commissioned by the London Stock Exchange, Sir Adrian Cadbury, chairman of his family's confectionery company Cadbury, produced the Cadbury Report, a code of best practice which served as a basis for reform of corporate governance around the world.